aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiUnlockPost"></a>
 # **pdfWebapiUnlockPost**
-> FileResponse pdfWebapiUnlockPost(files, passw)
+> FileResponse pdfWebapiUnlockPost(password, files)

-Unlock document.
+Unlock Document.

-Attempts to unlock a document with an password and associated files.
+Attempts to unlock a password-protected document, using any associated files if necessary, to grant access to the content.

 ### Example
 ```java